bigchaindb/org/jobs/engjob.md

 If you are someone that loves to build things and cares deeply about the future of the internet and of society, we want to hear from you.

 ## Responsibilities
-* You will design, implement, deploy, and benchmark decentralized databases and software systems
+* You will design, implement, deploy, and benchmark decentralized databases and software systems.
+(This can more more sotware-oriented in design and implementing, or more devops-oriented in deploying and benchmarking.
+We are a single unified team with different unique strengths.)
 * You will co-plan and co-design the product with your team in an agile, open-source development process

 ## Skills and Experience